Observable signature of merging stellar-mass black holes in active galactic nuclei: Results

 We further predict how the breakout emission similar to ZTF19abanrhr can be observed by various telescopes in the future.
 We employ parameters to explain ZTF19abanrhr as a fiducial model (see $\S$\ref{sec:numerical_choice_m6}).
 Fig.~\ref{fig:l_nu1_m8} shows the SED for the breakout emission assuming a luminosity distance $d_{\rm L}\sim 3~{\rm Gpc}$ to the event together with the sensitivity curves of various equipments.
 Non-thermal emission can be detected by ZTF, the Vera Rubin Observatory, and the Roman space telescope (solid black, dotted cyan, and dotted green lines in Fig.~\ref{fig:l_nu1_m8}; see $\S$\ref{sec:telescopes} for their properties).
 Thermal emission can be detected by future wide-field X-ray surveys, HiZ-GUNDAM and the Einstein Probe if breakout emission is produced closer to us (e.g. $d_{\rm L}\lesssim{\rm Gpc}$).
 Chandra, XMM-Newton, Nuclear Spectroscopic Telescope Array (NuSTAR), Focusing On Relativistic universe and Cosmic Evolution (FORCE, a future hard X-ray telescope), Wide-field Infrared Survey Explorer (WISE), and the James Webb Space Telescope (JWST) can detect emission from such merger remnants, if the merger event is well localized by other observations, since the time spent for directing to the source ($\sim {\rm day}$) is shorter than the duration of the emission for mergers at $R\gtrsim {\rm{pc}}$ ($\sim 0.1~{\rm yr}$, Fig.~\ref{fig:prop_fid3}b).
-As the duration of the emission is the same for all the wavelengths, infrared and X-ray bands, simultaneously with bright optical emission.
+Since the timing and the duration of the emission is the same at all wavelengths, from infrared to gamma-rays, the emission can be simultaneously observed in a wide range of wavelengths with bright optical emission.
 We propose that such follow-up observations in infrared and X-ray bands can be a smoking gun signature of this scenario, leading to a first confirmation of the origin of the black hole mergers.
 Then, we can further derive properties of the mergers' environments as described for possible several associations above and in $\S$\ref{sec:method}.